phuse-org/phuse-scripts/whitepapers/WPCT/README.md

 ### About

-This folder contains Standard Scripts in SAS and R, to produce data displays as specified in the [CSS/PhUSE White Paper on Central Tendencies](http://www.phuse.eu/publications.aspx).
+This folder contains Standard Scripts in SAS and R, to produce data displays as specified in the [PhUSE CS White Paper on Central Tendencies](http://www.phuse.eu/publications.aspx).

 See our [WPCT to-do list](./TODO.md) for ways to participate and contribute.